Yakovlev Corporation: 2018 integration of Sukhoi Civil Aircraft into the Irkut Corporation

 At the end of November 2018, United Aircraft Corporation transferred SCAC from Sukhoi to the Irkut Corporation, to become UAC's airliner division, as Leonardo S.p.A. pulled out in early 2017 because of Superjet's poor financial performance.

 The company manages the Superjet 100, the MC-21 and the Russo-Chinese CR929 widebody, but the Il-114 passenger turboprop and modernized Ilyushin Il-96-400 widebody stay with Ilyushin.

 The new commercial division will also include the Yakovlev Design Bureau, avionics specialist UAC—Integration Center and composite manufacturer AeroComposit.

 2023 rebranding as Yakovlev

 In August 2023, Irkut rebranded itself as Yakovlev.
 The Sukhoi Superjet 100 was redesignated as the SJ-100, and the Irkut MC-21 also adopted the Yakovlev name.

 Sanctions

 In June 2022, the company was designated by the United States pursuant to Executive Order 14024 for operating or having operated in the defence and related materiel sector and the aerospace sector of the Russian Federation economy.
 Irkut has also been sanctioned by Canada, New Zealand, and Switzerland.

 In January 2023, Japan imposed sanctions on the company.

-In January 2024 was published a report on how Yakovlev evaded sanctions to continue to procure components from US firms like Honeywell, through a European intermediary.
+In January 2024, a report was published on how Yakovlev evaded sanctions to continue to procure components from US firms like Honeywell, through a European intermediary.